Banking Service Restrictions Present New Problem for Americans Abroad

 Among U.S. financial institutions, account restrictions differ between firms.
-Some firms are closing all accounts for non-U.S. residents while other firms are only restricting services available to Americans not resident in the U.S. In other cases, firms require very high minimum account values for non-U.S residents who wish to remain clients.
-Bans on purchasing U.S. mutual funds by non-residents, including Americans citizens, are now the norm.
-These new restrictions affect bank accounts, brokerage accounts, and retirement accounts (IRAs and 401ks).
+Some firms are closing all brokerage accounts for non-U.S. residents, while other firms are only restricting services available to Americans not resident in the U.S. In other cases, firms require very high minimum account values for non-U.S. residents who wish to remain clients.
+Bans on purchasing U.S. mutual funds by non-residents, including American citizens, are now the norm.
+These new restrictions affect bank accounts, brokerage accounts and retirement accounts (such as IRAs and 401ks).

 Many commentators attribute these actions to FATCA and increased offshore tax enforcement efforts.
 However, there are numerous contributing factors in addition to FATCA.
-Enhanced Treasury Department enforcement of existing anti-money laundering regulations and know-your-client rules, evolving interpretation of the 2003 Patriot Act, and new European regulation of cross-border investments (e.g., EU MiFID II) all play a role.
+Enhanced Treasury Department enforcement of existing anti-money laundering regulations and know-your-client rules, the 2001 Patriot Act and new European regulation of cross-border investments (e.g., EU MiFID II) all play a role.
 These factors contribute to a heightened compliance burden faced by financial institutions providing individual investment services across borders.
 Many U.S. institutions are following the lead of foreign banks in limiting perceived compliance and legal risk by simply refusing to provide individual financial services across borders.

 Why Are Non-U.S. Residents Restricted from Owning U.S. Mutual Funds?